byruzyayandy1/myCV/ckutgxy9q1zreebs19l634kam.md

 *The purpose of writing this article is to give people a summary of everything about me, what I do and how I move on in life.
 *

-*The word “Yayandi” is a family name, my real name is Mohammed Bayero Yayandi for those that don’t know.*
+*The word “Yayandi” is a family name, my real name is Mohammed Bayero Yayandi for those who don’t know.*

 >